rheard/rheard/README.md

 ## 🌱 Areas of Interest
 * Solving complex algorithmic problems, like the magic square of squares problem.
 * Continuously contributing to open-source projects like Django.
-* Exploring how to use Python with other technologies like C-acceleration or C# integration.
+* Exploring how to use Python with other technologies like C-acceleration, or integration with C# (pythonnet) or Java (JPype).
 * Evolving my skillsets, both personally and professionally.
 * Reverse engineering video games.
 * Buzzword(s): AI-generated content, quantum, ...